P

 Painted Bunting Size, Appearance, and Behavior

-Painted buntings are smaller size birds, similar to finches.
+Painted buntings are small birds, similar to finches.
 They grow to be between 4.7 and 5.1 inches in length, and adults weigh anywhere from 0.5 to 0.7 ounces on average.
 Despite their compact size, they sport a wingspan almost double the length of their body, ranging from 8.3 to 9.1 inches from wingtip to wingtip.

 Males of the species are the most notable, as well as the easiest to identify.
 They have a bold red circle around their eye, which contrasts greatly with the rich blue coloration of their heads.
 Their throats and chests match the red color of the eye ring, as do their tails.
 Their backs are green.